 The Asian Journal of Pediatric Nephrology (AJPN), the official journal of the Asian Pediatric Nephrology Association (AsPNA) was launched to enhance camaraderie and cooperation among specialists in various member nations, and endeavors to represent Asia in the International Pediatric Nephrology Association.
 AJPN journal provides a platform for reporting clinical and research findings from Asian countries, which are often underrepresented in international reports.
 Through educational reviews and regionally relevant guidelines, the Journal shall provide recommendations for practices that are feasible for implementation across Asia.
 Initially proposed as an e-journal with 2-3 issues per year, we aim for a print version in few years.

 The AJPN invites its readers to submit clinical and research findings for dissemination among peers in the specialty.
-Reporting of your findings provide pediatric nephrologists, across the world, an opportunity to learn from your experience.
+Reporting your findings provides pediatric nephrologists, across the world, an opportunity to learn from your experience.
 You may submit your findings as original article, systematic review or meta-analysis, case report or letter to the Editor.
-All manuscripts shall undergo a formal peer review process.
+All manuscripts shall undergo a formal peer-review process.
 More details and guidance on the submission process are available at Instructions for Authors

 To learn more about publication policy and the publishers of the Journal, please visit About MedKnow and WolterKluwers